sparkmeter/sink/docs/protocol.md

 ### Unsupported Protocol Version

 The client requested to use a protocol version the server does not support.
 The connection will close.

+### Unsupported Application Version

+The client is running an outdated or otherwise unsupported version the server does not support.
+The connection will close.
+The client should update and then try again.

 ## PUBLISH